BurendoUK/burendo-aws-labs/wordpress-via-iac/README.md

 - Not easily repeatable
 - Prone to human error
-- Time consuming
+- Time-consuming

 Infrastructure as Code is the practice of creating infrastructure via code like configuration files.
 Numerous tools exist in this area, each solving something different.
-For this lab we will focus on one of the more popular tools: Terraform.
+For this lab, we will focus on one of the more popular tools: Terraform.

-The benefits of infrastructure of code far outweights the cost of creating it in the first place:
+The benefits of the infrastructure of code far outweighs the cost of creating it in the first place:

 - Repeatable, automated creation of infrastructure - allowing you to create an exact copy in another environment should you wish to.
 - Easy for multiple users to work on at once